 There are countless optional add-ons (including a number of the activities we have listed in this article) and you can enjoy all of the highlights of the destination with none of the stress of planning!
 Click here to check availability.

 If you’re staying in Orange County and want to go on a day trip to Catalina from this area, then there are a couple of options available for you here, as well.

 Dana Point is a town in South Orange County that is perhaps best known for being the starting point of the iconic Pacific Coast Highway.
 Leaving from the iconic Dana Point Harbor (which is also filled with a lot of cool shops and great restaurants!), this ferry is also operated by the Catalina Express company.

 Like the other ferry sailings, it is important to arrive in enough advance time to board your boat — parking can be a bit of a nightmare at Dana Point Harbour depending on the time of day and season you’re visiting in.
 The journey to Catalina will take about an hour and a half and the ferry only sails to Avalon.

 Catalina Island Ferry from Newport Beach

 And our final option for ferries to Catalina leaves from Newport Beach in north Orange County.
-Operated by Catalina Flyer, this ferry departs from Newport Beach harbour and only sails once per day — leaving Newport at 9 AM and then leaving Avalon at 4:15 PM.
+Operated by Catalina Flyer, this ferry departs from Newport Beach harbour and only sails multiple times per day.

 Catalina Island Day Trip from San Diego